 Membership and Dues

-Section 1: Parents and guardians whose student(s) are attending this school and the faculty and staff of Haines Middle School may become members of the PTO upon payment of dues.
-Parents of past students of Haines Middle School may continue to be PTO members upon approval of the Board
+Section 1: Parents and guardians whose student(s) are attending this school and the faculty and staff of Thompson Middle School may become members of the PTO upon payment of dues.
+Parents of past students of Haines or Thompson Middle Schools may continue to be PTO members upon approval of the Board.

 Section 2: Annual PTO membership dues shall be established by the PTO Board.